choria-legacy/marionette-collective/website/simplerpc/agents.md

 {% highlight ruby %}
 reply[:status] = run("echo 'hello world'", :stdout => :out, :stderr => :err, :environment => {"FOO" => "BAR"})
 {% endhighlight %}

+The status returned will be the exit code from the program you ran, if the program completely failed to run in the case where the file doesn't exist, resources were not available etc the exit code will be -1

 You have to set the cwd and environment through these options, do not simply call _chdir_ or adjust the _ENV_ hash in an agent as that will not be safe in